Mr-Smyth/circles/docs/Testing.md

 ## Test connection to Heroku.

 ### Initial Testing:
-**<details><summary>After the initial setup of the flask app, and adding the relevent enviroment variables, and deployment to Heroku i performed the following tests:</summary>**
+**<details><summary>After the initial setup of the flask app, and adding the relevant environment variables, and deployment to Heroku I performed the following tests:</summary>**

 * :hammer: TEST:
     * Setup a base route and function and entered a simple return text "This is Circles".
 * :clipboard: RESULT:
     * The result displayed as expected on the local development server.
     * The result displayed as expected on the deployed site via Heroku.

 </details>